RobinJHearn/react-theme/README.md

 This file contains the main components as well as the MUI theme.

-The MUI theme sets the default primary colour and contrasting text colours forom the CSS variables.
+The MUI theme sets the default primary colour and contrasting text colours from the CSS variables.
 The theme creation doesn't like accessing a CSS variable directly but is happy to access one inside the rgba function.
-This is why the colour values are stored in the css file, it does mean everything needs to be wrapped in the rgba() function but being able to use the same colour definitions in both Tailwind CSS and MUI makes it worth while.
+This is why the colour values are stored in the css file as a sequence of values, it does mean everything needs to be wrapped in the rgba() function but being able to use the same colour definitions in both Tailwind CSS and MUI makes it worth while.

 The theme also overrides the default colours for the MUI Drawer component.
 The colours used for the AppBar are overridden in the styled variant that is used.